bakamaru/Thinkteckture-Identity-3-Custom/README.md

 # Thinkteckture-Identity-3-Custom

 This is a simply merged projects of identity samples(provided by thinktecture).
-I've made it few changes so that easity anyone can understand and implement as your needs, enjoy -Bakamaru
+I've made it few changes so that easity anyone can understand and implement as your needs, enjoy :)
+Customized features are
+-custom view service
+-custom user service
+-cutom claim provider
+-Bakamaru